Chiclana de la Frontera: Festivals

-Chiclana de la Frontera celebrates several festivals and feast days.
+Chiclana de la Frontera celebrates many festivals and feast days.
 Carnaval is held at the beginning of Lent the festival includes a parade and performances.
 The San Antonio Fair is held in mid June.
-There is a parade and dancing in the stands, and an opportunity for women to wear local costumes.
-The celebration of Corpus Christi includes streets decorated with rosemary, incense and altars; there is also a religious procession.
+There is a parade and dancing in the stands, and an opportunity for people to wear local costumes.
+The celebration of Corpus Christi includes streets decorated with rosemary, incense and floral altars; there is also a religious procession.
 The Festival of El Pilar celebrates the Virgen del Pilar, patron of the State Security Forces; the icon is located in the Church of San Juan Bautista.
-Cruces de Mayo chiclaneras festival occurs in May with a procession.
+Las Cruces de Mayo Chiclaneras festival occurs in May with a procession.
 Typically, courtyards are decorated with flowers and religious symbols.
 The Festival of Parpuja occurs in August and consists of a gala attended by the leading national figures of flamenco such as José Mercé, Rancapino, and others.
 Traditional foods are accompanied by wines from Chiclana.

 Feast days are celebrated as rites of the Catholic religion.
 These include the Feast of San Juan Bautista, held on 23–24 June, in which a procession is accompanied by brass bands in the Plaza Mayor.
 A typical dish at this time of year are snails.
-The Feast of Our Lady of Mount Caramel, held on July 16, venerates the Virgin del Carmen Barrosa, an icon of which is used in the procession.
+The Feast of Our Lady of Mount Carmel, held on July 16, venerates the Virgin del Carmen Barrosa, an icon of which is carried in the procession.
 The Feast of Santa Ana, held on July 26, includes a procession-pilgrimage featuring Santa Ana through the center of the city and the Santa Ana neighborhood.
 There are festivities around the shrine of this saint.
 A typical dish at this time are the sweets "Campanas de Santa Ana".
 The Feast of Our Lady of Remedies, held on September 8, includes a procession featuring the icon of the Virgen de los Remedios, patron saint of the city.
 Another tribute to the patron features horse riders competing in front of the Parish of the Holy Trinity (San Telmo).
 There is also a traditional pressing of the grapes, which symbolizes the beginning of the harvest.
 In recent years, this day also celebrates the Feast of Pescao of Estero, a fish tasting event at the Alameda del Rio.
 The Feast of All Saints Tosantos is celebrated on November 1.